philips-labs/spiffe-vault/example/README.md

 ### Provision Vault

 Once the core infrastructure is deployed we will have to provision the authentication method to [Vault][hashi-vault].
+Terraform will also provision a transit engine which I use in the example below.
+Also note the Vault policy prevents you from doing any other operations then allowed by the policy.
+Doing so enables us to have finegrained access to different resources in Vault.

 ```bash
 cd vault/environments/local